apache/flink/docs/apis/cluster_execution.md

 ## Linking with modules not contained in the binary distribution

-The binary distribution contains jar packages in the `lib` folder that are automatically provided to the classpath of your distrbuted programs.
+The binary distribution contains jar packages in the `lib` folder that are automatically provided to the classpath of your distributed programs.
 Almost all of Flink classes are located there with a few exceptions, for example the streaming connectors and some freshly added modules.
 To run code depending on these modules you need to make them accessible during runtime, for which we suggest two options: